wavecon/wavestack/docs/content/en/kubernetes/nsc/_index.md

 - [SCS Flavor Naming Standard][scs-flavor-naming-v3]

-Smaller flavors that do not include disk storage are listed lower down.
-If you choose to use one, make sure to specify a 'custom' volume.
-Otherwise, the installation will fail.
-We recommend a minimum volume size of 50GB.
+Openstack flavors which do not include disk storage are also included.
+For ease of use they are sorted below, given that using them requires specifying a 'custom' volume with a recommended size of at least 50GB.

 ##### Machine Image